-(1) For 2016, each NEO had two or three financial performance measures tied to his CAIP payous.
-(2) For 2016, each NEO had four Individual Strategic Objectives tied to his CAIP payous.
+(1) For 2016, each NEO had two or three financial performance measures tied to his CAIP payout.

 The following table shows the weighting, expressed as a percentage, assigned to each of the performance measures underlying each named executive officer's bonus opportunity under the CAIP for 2016 and the maximum and actual payout as a percentage of the target.